clojure-goes-fast/clj-java-decompiler/README.md

               30: areturn
 ```

-For make the output clearer, clj-java-decompiler by default disables [locals
+To make the output clearer, clj-java-decompiler by default disables [locals
 clearing](https://clojuredocs.org/clojure.core/*compiler-options*) for the code
 it compiles.
 You can re-enable it by setting this compiler option to false
 explicitly, like this: